chuckfors/for-warrior-pro/Patch Notes.md

 3.5 Added Disclaimer, advanced settings, new boxes open within the main window, instead of a dot in bar of inputs to show that it's monitoring, it now displays the monitored text.

-3.6 Updated disclaimer, changes to advanced settings, fixed scroll wheel issue
+on the way 3.6 Updated disclaimer, changes to advanced settings, fixed scroll wheel issue